Do you love being nurtured by nature?

 Anti-bactericidal: Some oils can be topically applied, to help heal open wounds and fight infections.

-A good example of such an oil, that offers both antibacterial and anti fungal properties, is Calophyllum Inophyllum.
+A good example of an oil that offers both antibacterial and anti fungal properties, is Calophyllum Inophyllum.

 It is more commonly referred to as Tamanu oil, because it is extracted from the fruit of the Tamanu tree.